statamic/docs/content/collections/docs/conditions.md

 ### Query Modifiers {#taxonomy-query-modifiers}

-You may optionally control the behavior of the condition filter by passing the desired the modifier into the tag method call.
+You may optionally control the behavior of the condition filter by passing the desired modifier into the tag method call.
 If you don't set a modifier, it will use `any` by default.

 #### Any (default) {#taxonomy-any}